 Getting unique images is the first step.
-The second step is making sure they’re actually good.
+The second step is making sure they’re good.

 Hire a professional to take pictures or create graphics.

-Businesses love to cut corners to “save money”, but in the long-run, it doesn’t actually save you money because low-quality pictures/graphics hurt your brand’s perception.
+Businesses love to cut corners to “save money,” but it doesn’t save you money in the long run because low-quality pictures/graphics hurt your brand’s perception.